Edwin Torres (judge): Legal career

-In the Law & Order: Criminal Intent season 1 episode "Semi-Professional," the Judge Raoul Sabatelli character is said to have been inspired by Judge Torres.
+In the Law & Order: Criminal Intent season 1 episode "Semi-Professional", the character Judge Raoul Sabatelli is said to have been inspired by Justice Torres.

-He retired from the bench in 2008 and since then has served on the New York State Athletic Commission.
+Torres retired from the bench in 2008 and since then has served on the New York State Athletic Commission.

-Writer of fiction
+Writer of crime fiction

-Torres’ tough upbringing in Manhattan and his work in the criminal justice system enabled him to create realistic crime fiction characters and plots.
+Torres' tough upbringing in Manhattan and his work in the criminal justice system enabled him to create realistic crime fiction characters and plots.
 Richie Narvaez called him "the Granddaddy—¡El Abuelo!—of Latino crime fiction in the U.S. For a brief while in the 1970s, Torres picked up the mantle of Chester Himes and Miguel Piñero, keeping the door cracked open for crime fiction writers who happen to be ethnically diverse.
-Without Torres we might not have gotten Ernesto Quiñonez’ Bodega Dreams, Carolina Garcia-Aguilera’s Lupe Solano series, or even Walter Mosley’s Devil in a Blue Dress."
+Without Torres we might not have gotten Ernesto Quiñonez' Bodega Dreams, Carolina Garcia-Aguilera's Lupe Solano series, or even Walter Mosley's Devil in a Blue Dress."

-Torres wrote Carlito's Way in 1975 and its sequel After Hours in 1979; both novels follow the exploits of Carlito Brigante, a fictional Puerto Rican drug kingpin and hustler who ends up doing time in Sing-Sing and struggles to go "straight" after his release.
-The New Yorker praised Carlito’s Way: “It is in the grisly tradition of Little Caesar, The Jones Men, and The Friends of Eddie Coyle, and it is the equal of any of them.”
+Torres wrote Carlito's Way in 1975 and its sequel After Hours in 1979.
+Both novels follow the exploits of Carlito Brigante, a fictional Puerto Rican drug kingpin and hustler who ends up doing time in Sing-Sing and struggles to "go straight" after his release.
+The New Yorker praised Carlito's Way: "It is in the grisly tradition of Little Caesar, The Jones Men, and The Friends of Eddie Coyle, and it is the equal of any of them."

 Another novel, Q & A (1977), portrays the investigation of a decorated New York City police lieutenant suspected of corruption.

-Of the book, The New York Times noted, “Judge Torres infuses these nearly current events with so much life and style that you can almost smell the musty air of 100 Centre Street.”
+Of the book, The New York Times noted, "Judge Torres infuses these nearly current events with so much life and style that you can almost smell the musty air of 100 Centre Street."

 Film adaptations

-A film adaptation of Q & A was released in 1990, directed by Sidney Lumet, and it starred Nick Nolte and Armand Assante.
+A film adaptation of Q & A was released in 1990, directed by Sidney Lumet and starring Nick Nolte and Armand Assante.
 After Hours was filmed in 1993, but used the title Carlito's Way to avoid being confused with Martin Scorsese's 1985 film After Hours.
-The film starred Al Pacino and Sean Penn, under the direction of Brian De Palma.
+The film stars Al Pacino and Sean Penn, under the direction of Brian De Palma.
 The novel Carlito's Way was filmed in 2005 and released under the title Carlito's Way: Rise to Power.